Master of Initial Teaching

 - Gonzaga MIT graduate get jobs (95% job placement rate in 2014)

 - NCATE accredited: A mark of distinction providing recognition that the School of Education has met national professional standards for the preparation of teachers and other educators

-- Combines certification with a Masters degree
+- Combines a teacher certificate with a Masters degree

 - Candidates learn as part of a cohort, mutually challenged and supported by their peers

 - Integrated field experiences are supervised and evaluated both by Gonzaga supervisors and professionals throughout the program

 - Supportive faculty committed to your success and career goals

 The Masters of Initial Teaching program leads to Elementary or Secondary teacher certification.
 Elementary candidates are generally able to teach any subject in grades K-8 while secondary candidates choose a specific subject (endorsement) area and teach grades 5-12.
 The specific subject area must be from one of the approved endorsements offered by Gonzaga.